 When considering cost in choosing the best pool heater for your spa however, it is important to know that cost difference will not be very dramatic and in the long run operating cost should just be around the same range.

-Below are 2 types of swimming pool heaters and how they work, go through them and select the best pool heater that suits your needs.
+Below are 3 types of swimming pool heaters and how they work, go through them and select the best pool heater that suits your needs.

-1. Gas Heaters
+A).
+Gas Heaters

 Gas heaters are the most common pool heaters you will find around.
-I suppose, this is because gas heaters are instant and very convenient when you need your pool or spa ready within a short while.
+I suppose, this is because gas heaters are instant and very convenient when you need your pool or spa ready within a short time.

-Moreover, a gas heater heats your water in all kinds of weather hot, cold or rainy, which is not possible with solar heating system that may opt you to winterize your pool during the winters.
+Moreover, a gas heater heats your water in all kinds of weather; hot, cold or rainy, which is not possible with solar heating system that may opt you to winterize your pool during the winters.

 Modern gas heaters like Hayward Universal H Series are made to be regulated between low, medium and high BTU (British Thermal Unit) or temperatures that suit the user.

-When selecting a gas heater, you have to be very keen on the size of the heater in BTU: If you want to heat water in a big pool or spa, you need larger BTU Gas Heaters, the larger your spa or pool is, the more you need a gas heater with larger BTU.
+When selecting a gas heater, you have to be very keen on the size of the heater in BTU: If you want to heat water in a big pool or spa, you need larger BTU Gas Heaters, the larger your pool is, the more you need a gas heater with larger BTU.

-Also, it is important to know that you can use a bigger BTU gas heater in a smaller spa to increase effeciency.
+Also, it is important to know that you can use a bigger BTU gas heater in a smaller spa to increase efficiency.
 Most gas heaters in the market today range between 100,000 BTU and 500,000 BTU and you go with the best size for your pool.